Chapter OneThe House Used Otherwise

 That was all.
 No date.
 No explanation.
 Rachel had a way of setting a sentence down where it could do harm.
 I read it twice, then laid it beside the book.

 Nannie had gone back to Grace.
-The fire had taken and the room was warmer now.
-Outside, the morning came up gray over the yard, and beyond the fence the road lay hard under frost.
+The kitchen was warm, but the smell of smoke had followed me in and would not leave my clothes.
+Outside, the yard lay hard under frost, and beyond the fence the tenant house was only a dark place against the snow.
 The crook stood beside the table where I had set it.
 My hand still remembered its grip though it had been out of my palm only a moment.
-I looked at Rachel’s line again.
-Nannie saw him.

 I did not know whether Rachel meant mercy by that.
 Most things are easier when they are not seen clearly.